 • Preheat oven to 350 degrees and grease a 8" or 9" square baking dish or line with parchment pan.
 An 8" dish will yield slightly thicker bars.

 • Sprinkle chocolate chips and nuts (if using) in an even layer over baked mixture.
-For the caramel sauce recipe: In a small bowl, mix 3 tablespoons flour with caramel mixture and drizzle caramel filling over chocolate chips and nuts.
+For the Caramel Sauce: There are two ways to make the caramel sauce.
+1) If using store bought caramel sauce, in a small bowl, mix 3 tablespoons flour with store bought caramel sauce to thicken it.
+2) If using square caramels, heat caramels and cream in a pot on the stove whisking and stirring until smooth.

 Notes